AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/overview.md

 - **Audience:** Data Engineer, Data Architect, Data Analyst
 - **Prerequisites:** Access to Adobe Experience Platform, Customer Journey Analytics, Google Cloud Platform, Google BigQuery
-- **Description:** In this module, you'll setup your own instance of Google Cloud Platform, load demo data in Google Cloud Platform and you'll then use the BigQuery Source Connector to ingest that data from Google Cloud Platform into Adobe Experience Platform.
+- **Description:** In this module, you'll set up your own instance of Google Cloud Platform, load demo data in Google Cloud Platform and you'll then use the BigQuery Source Connector to ingest that data from Google Cloud Platform into Adobe Experience Platform.
 Finally, you'll use Customer Journey Analytics to visualize that data.
 - **Time Investment:** 120 minutes

 >[!NOTE]